-1. Helping Relationships: Student demonstrates knowledge and skills related to the helping process, the application of counseling theories and techniques, as well an understanding of change process models.

-2. Client Characteristics: Student demonstrates knowledge and skills in the application of counseling theories while considering a holistic view of clients, including their culture, beliefs, values, characteristics, diagnosis, and other needs.

-3. Integration of Client Characteristics: Student demonstrates the capacity to formulate a clear understanding of the client's issues integrating cultural, historical, developmental and eco-systemic elements to design a counseling strategy to work with the client; and articulates the client's issues from a theoretical perspective.

-4. Integration of Theory: Student demonstrates the ability to synthesize knowledge and theory into new and integrated whole, while also making evaluative decisions about the material, integrating and assessing information from a variety of perspectives and contexts.
-A mean score was calculated for each area of the rubric.
-Students scored at least a 3.0 in each area, indicating that they met criteria in the proficient range, demonstrating basic, entry-level knowledge in each area.
+- 1. Helping Relationships: Student demonstrates knowledge and skills related to the helping process, the application of counseling theories and techniques, as well an understanding of change process models. - 2.
+Client Characteristics: Student demonstrates knowledge and skills in the application of counseling theories while considering a holistic view of clients, including their culture, beliefs, values, characteristics, diagnosis, and other needs. - 3.
+Integration of Client Characteristics: Student demonstrates the capacity to formulate a clear understanding of the client's issues integrating cultural, historical, developmental and ecosystemic elements to design a counseling strategy to work with the client; and articulates the client's issues from a theoretical perspective. - 4.
+Integration of Theory: Student demonstrates the ability to synthesize knowledge and theory into new and integrated whole, while also making evaluative decisions about the material, integrating and assessing information from a variety of perspectives and contexts.
+A mean score was calculated for each area of the rubric. - 5.
+Critical Thinking about Theory Application- Student demonstrates critical thinking skills in the evaluation and application of counseling theory through the process of examining and considering a myriad of counseling theories, reflecting on their personal beliefs about various theories, and considering evidence-based applications of theories to specific populations.

+Students scored at least a 3.0 in each area, with the exception of Integration of theory which focuses on students demonstrating their ability to synthesize knowledge and theory into a new, integrated whole.
+APCE 607 is generally taken in the first semester of a student's program, when students are adjusting to starting a graduate program and often exhibit more concrete, dichotomous thinking.
+Integration of concepts is a developmental area for many first year students.
+To help increase our mean score in this area, professional counseling faculty implemented additional instructional support for the Personal Theory Paper assignment in this course.
+Specifically, students were guided to write a dedicated section outlining how they have synthesized theoretical knowledge acquired over the semester, and how they have integrated it into a cohesive, personal theory.